On Universal Deformations of Compressible Cauchy Elastic Solids Reinforced by Inextensible Fibers: Introduction

 A \emph{universal deformation} is one that can be maintained in the absence of body forces for all materials within a given class.
 In other words, a universal deformation of a body can be maintained by applying only boundary tractions, regardless of the particular material chosen from the specified class---for example, homogeneous compressible isotropic solids or homogeneous incompressible isotropic solids.
 In the context of nonlinear elasticity, universal deformations have played an important role both experimentally \citep{Rivlin1951} and theoretically \citep{Tadmor2012,Goriely2017}.

 The notion of universal deformations was introduced by Jerry Ericksen in two seminal papers \citep{Ericksen1954,Ericksen1955}.
 In \citep{Ericksen1955}, he showed that for homogeneous compressible isotropic solids, all universal deformations must necessarily be homogeneous.
 Ericksen's investigation of universal deformations in homogeneous incompressible isotropic solids \citep{Ericksen1954} was motivated by earlier work of Ronald Rivlin \citep{Rivlin1948,Rivlin1949a,Rivlin1949b}.
 Characterizing universal deformations in the presence of internal constraints is a more difficult problem \citep{Saccomandi2001}.
 Other than homogeneous isochoric deformations, \citet{Ericksen1954} identified four families of universal deformations in incompressible isotropic elastic solids.
 Subsequently, a fifth family was discovered independently by \citet{SinghPipkin1965} and \citet{KlingbeilShield1966}.
 Ericksen had conjectured that deformations with constant principal invariants must be homogeneous; this was later shown to be false by \citet{Fosdick1966}.
-In fact, the deformations in the fifth family are inhomogeneous but have constant principal invariants.
-It is still unknown whether additional inhomogeneous universal deformations with constant principal invariants exist.
+In fact, the deformations in the fifth family are inhomogeneous but have constant principal invariants.\footnote{Other examples of inhomogeneous deformations with constant principal invariants exist \citep{Yin1983}, but they are not universal.} It is still unknown whether additional inhomogeneous universal deformations with constant principal invariants exist.

 Ericksen’s study of universal deformations has since been extended to various settings, including inhomogeneous isotropic elasticity (both compressible and incompressible) \citep{Yavari2021}, anisotropic elasticity \citep{YavariGoriely2021,Yavari2022Universal}, and anelasticity \citep{YavariGoriely2016,Goodbrake2020}.
 In linear elasticity, the analogue of universal deformations is the concept of \emph{universal displacements} \citep{Truesdell1966,Gurtin1972,Yavari2020,YavariGoriely2022}.
 For compressible anisotropic linear elastic solids, universal displacements were classified for all eight symmetry classes in \citep{Yavari2020}.
 In particular, it was shown that the higher the symmetry group, the larger the space of universal displacements.
 Thus, isotropic solids admit the largest class of universal displacements, while triclinic solids admit the smallest.
 This analysis has also been extended to inhomogeneous solids \citep{YavariGoriely2022} and to linear anelasticity \citep{Yavari2022Anelastic-Universality}.